Last Updated: July 21, 2026

 Q8: My device is not detected by SP Flash Tool.
 What should I do?

 A: Start with the drivers, reinstall the VCOM drivers, restart your PC, then try again.
-Switch to a USB 2.0 port if you are on USB 3.0.
+Switch to a USB 2.0 port if you are using USB 3.0.
 Disable your antivirus temporarily.
 If none of that works, leave a comment with the exact error message.

 People Also Ask About Tecno Spark 8C KG5j